Musical elements in the discrete-time representation of sound: Organization of notes in music

 \subsection{Cyclic structures}

-The philosophical understanding that human thought is founded on the concept of similarities and differences (e.g. perceived in stimuli and objects), places symmetries at the core of cognitive processes~\cite{Deleuze}.
-Mathematically, symmetries are algebraic groups, and a finite group is always isomorphic to a permutation group (by Cayley's theorem).
-In a way, this states that permutations represent any symmetry in a finite system~\cite{gruposFascination}.
-In music, permutations are ubiquitous and present in scholastic techniques, which confirms their central role.
-The successive application of permutations generates cyclic arcs~\cite{change,Zamacois,permMusic}.
-Two academic studies were dedicated to generating musical structures~\cite{figgusOriginal, figgusEspacializacao}.
+The philosophical understanding that human thought is founded on the recognition of similarities and differences (e.g. as perceived in stimuli), places symmetries at the core of cognition~\cite{Deleuze}.
+Mathematically, it is commonplace to express symmetries as algebraic groups, and a finite group is always isomorphic to a permutation group (by Cayley's theorem).
+In a way, this states that permutations can express any symmetry in a finite system~\cite{gruposFascination}.
+Also, any permutation set can be used as a generator of algebraic groups~\cite{permMusic}.
+In music, permutations are ubiquitous in scholastic techniques, which confirms their central role.
+The successive application of permutations generates cyclic arcs~\cite{change,Zamacois,permMusic} and e.g. these two academic documents report on the generation of musical structures using permutation groups~\cite{figgusOriginal, figgusEspacializacao}.

-Any permutation set can be used as a generator of algebraic groups~\cite{permMusic}.
 The properties defining a group $G$ are:

 From the first property follows that two permutations act as one permutation.
 In fact, it is possible to apply a permutation $p_1$ and another permutation $p_2$, and, comparing both initial and final orderings, observe another permutation $p_3$.

-Every element $p$ operated with itself a sufficient number of times $n$ reaches the identity element $p^n=e$ (otherwise the group would be infinite, generated by $p$).
-The lower $n\;:\;p^n=e$ is the element order.
-Thus, a finite permutation $p$, successively applied, reaches the initial ordering of its elements, and makes a cycle.
-This cycle, if used for parameters of musical notes or structures, yields a cyclic musical arc.
+Every element $p$ operated with itself a sufficient number of times $n$ reaches the identity element $p^n=e$ (otherwise the group generated by $p$ would be infinite).
+The order $n$ of an element $p$ is the lowest $n\,:\;p^n=e$.
+Thus, a finite permutation $p$, successively applied, reaches the initial ordering of its elements, and yields a cycle.
+This cycle, if used for parameters of notes or other musical structures, yields a cyclic arc.